nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 optional parameter must be specified.

-[To add more test cases for mixing of parameters and for filtered internship list ]
+[More test cases will be added for mixing of parameters and for filtered internship list... ]

 ### Clear All Internships